ConductionNL/commonground-gateway/README.md

 $ helm upgrade [my-gateway] --kubeconfig=[path-to-your-kubeconfig] --set cronrunner.enabled=true,php.tag=dev,nginx.tag=dev,ingress.enabled=true,global.domain=[my-domain.com],tls.0.hosts.0=[my-domain.com],tls.0.secretName=[my-domain]-tls,ingress.annotations.cert-manager\.io/cluster-manager=letsencrypt-prod
 ````

-Alternatively you can just use kubernetes dashboard to change the helm values file.
+Alternatively, you can use the Kubernetes dashboard to change the Helm values file.

-For more information on installing the application trough helm read the [helm documentation](https://helm.sh/docs/helm/).
+For more information on installing the application through Helm, read the [Helm documentation](https://helm.sh/docs/helm/).

-### Non-haven installations
+### Non-Haven installations
-If however your environment is not compliant with the haven standard (and we suggest that you follow it) then you should keep in mind that you need the following dependencies on your kubernetes clusters
+If however, your environment is not compliant with the Haven standard (and we suggest that you follow it), then keep in mind that you need the following dependencies on your Kubernetes clusters:

 **MUST have**
 - [nfs](https://artifacthub.io/packages/helm/kvaps/nfs-server-provisioner)
 - [Ingress-nginx](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx)

 **Should have**
-- [Cert manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) (add `--set installCRDs=true` to the command if using helm, you will need them for letsencrypt)
+- [Cert manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) (add `--set installCRDs=true` to the command if using Helm, you will need them for LetsEncrypt)
-- Letsencrypt (see details below)
+- LetsEncrypt (see details below)
 - Prometheus
 - Loki

-### Activating lets encrypt.
+### Activating LetsEncrypt.

-If you want your cluster to be able to set up its own certificates for ssl/https (and save yourself the hustle of manually loading certificates) you can install lets encrypt.
-Keep in mind that this wil profile low level certificates.
-If you need higher lever certificates you still need to manually obtain them.
+If you want your cluster to be able to set up its own certificates for SSL/HTTPS (and save yourself the hassle of manually loading certificates), you can install LetsEncrypt.
+Keep in mind that this will provide low-level certificates.
+If you need higher-level certificates, you will still need to manually obtain them.

-**Note: Make sure to install cert manager before lets encrypt**
+**Note: Make sure to install Cert Manager before LetsEncrypt**

 ````helm
 $ kubectl apply -f letsencrypt-ci.yaml --kubeconfig=[path-to-your-kubeconfig]